Reender Kranenborg

-Reender Kranenborg (born 1942-2020) is a former editor of the magazine Religious Movement in the Netherlands published by the institute of religious studies of the Free University in Amsterdam.
+Reender Kranenborg (1 June 1942 – 8 April 2020) was a Dutch theologian, pastor, and scholar of religion.
+He was editor of the magazine Religious Movement in the Netherlands published by the institute of religious studies of the Free University in Amsterdam.
+He researched cults as well as the anti-cult movement in the Netherlands.

+Early life and education

+Kranenborg was born 1 June 1942 in the city of Groningen.
+He studied at the Vrije Universiteit Amsterdam, before becoming a pastor.

-He received his PhD in the theological faculty about the subject of self-realization.
+He received his PhD in 1974, in the theological faculty about the subject of self-realization.
 He stated in the dissertation that he had attempted to research the subject following the norms of religious studies, not a theological one.

+Works

+He was an editor of the magazine Religious Movement in the Netherlands published by the institute of religious studies of the Free University in Amsterdam.
+He researched cults as well as the anti-cult movement in the Netherlands.
+He wrote several books on religious topics, including on Satanism and religions of the east.